 By boosting the speed, the iron losses are quickly going to generate more losses than the copper losses.
 Therefore, the design of the winding should be tuned for each duty cycle in order to optimize the losses.
 Thanks to the Ultra winding technology, iron and copper losses are greatly reduced allowing more flexibility for the designer.

 For more than 25 years, leading manufacturers have relied on Portescap’s innovative products, expertise and support to develop advanced corded tools and transition successfully to battery-powered tools while improving quality control, flexibility and error-proofing.
 Portescap innovation has enabled the transition from pneumatic to electric tools while setting the performance standard for industrial power tools.
-In 2013, Portescap patented the first Ultra EC™ coil, the next generation of power and performance.
+In 2013, Portescap proprietary the first Ultra EC™ coil, the next generation of power and performance.

 Industrial Power Tool